Could this brachial plexus injury have been avoided?

 Resident duty hour restrictions became the way of life after the Libby Zion case in 1984, but have these restrictions actually done anything for patient safety?

-Menstruation is a normal part of adolescence, but for girls with excessive bleeding, it can be association with significant morbidity.
+Menstruation is a normal part of adolescence, but for girls with excessive bleeding, it can be associated with significant morbidity.